vasilmao/hash_table/README.md

 #### strlen
 ![cg_o3_hf_strcmp_strlen](/callgrind_results/cg_o3_hf_strcmp_strlen.png)
 Oh no!
 This is really bad.
 So, o3 knows how to count string length better than me
+### conclusion
+So, we have 16% upgrade in time and 34% upgrade in tacts due to hardware crc32 and just asm-rewritten word compare